 X: Estimate is not applicable or not available.

-B: The percentage has been suppressed because it is statistically unreliable.
-Percentages are not shown when the denominator is less than 75 thousand.
+B: The estimate has been suppressed because it is statistically unreliable.
+Estimates are not shown when the denominator is less than 75 thousand.

 Z: Rounds to zero.

 - Universe: All members of the resident civilian noninstitutionalized population of the United States, except for unrelated individuals under age 15 (such as foster children).
 Since the Current Population Survey asks income questions only to people age 15 and over, if a child under age 15 is not part of a family by birth, marriage or adoption, we do not know their income and cannot determine whether or not they are poor.